hankniel/hankniel.github.io/_posts/2024-04-01-telecom_recommendation_system.md

 - Implementing the models into a functional API.
 - Managing the PostgreSQL database to ensure optimal performance and reliability.
 - Overseeing the deployment of our Flask-based API on the client's Linux servers.
+- Managing the machine learning workflow with Apache Airflow.

 ## Outcome